FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

-for explainability reasons it is recommended for users to use such Controller Input instances that lead to all Trial Duration values selected by Controller to be the same, e.g. by setting any Goal Initial Trial Duration to be a single value also used in all Goal Final Trial Duration attributes.
+for explainability reasons it is recommended for users to use such Controller Input instances that lead to all Trial Duration values selected by Controller to be the same, e.g., by setting any Goal Initial Trial Duration to be a single value also used in all Goal Final Trial Duration attributes.

 ## Generalized Throughput